numbworks/nwreadinglist/README.md

 ## Download the source code

-I assume you are on `Windows`, but the library should compile without issues on `Linux` as well.
+I assume you are on `Windows`, but the software should run without issues on `Linux` as well.
 Please:

 1. Install [Git for Windows](https://git-scm.com/download/win);
 2. Open `Windows Powershell` (or `Windows Terminal` or similar) and type: